-It’s a premium supplement that offers a powerful, natural blend of five revitalizing superfoods.
+It’s a premium supplement for gut health and digestion that offers a powerful, natural blend of five revitalizing superfoods.
 The 48 potent ingredients nourish your body and boost overall health.
 Specially formulated to support digestive health, it includes a rich array of nutrient diversity with ingredients such as protein-rich barley grass and spirulina to help promote optimal gut health.

 Metabolic Greens+ contains a metabolic blend of 10 prebiotic and probiotic ingredients that work in harmony to support gut health, enhance nutrient absorption, and bolster immunity.